-Even though my book isn’t technically published yet, I am ready to share five things I learned from self publishing my book.
-As everything is prepared for the final “click the damn button,” I feel it is the right time to share the things I learned from this project and what I’ll do next.
+I feel it is the right time to share the things I learned from self-publishing my book Tarot Guide for Beginners, and what I’ll do next.
 If you are unfamiliar with my story, here’s a short update on how this project came about.

 When I was still a wee tarot reading pup twenty years ago, I wrote down what I knew about doing tarot readings.
-It was for personal use and helped me practice what I had learned.
-It surprised me to produce many pages of knowledge.
-When a friend suggested turning it into a manuscript for a book, it felt like a fun project.
-I wrote about the self publishing journey here but I will not publish through a publishing company again because it was not a great experience.
+It was for personal use only and helped me practice what I had learned.
+At the time, it surprised me to produce so many pages filled with what I know.
+When a friend saw what I had done, she was in awe and suggested turning it into a manuscript for a book.
+As I’m always for a fun project, I went for it.
+I wrote about the self-publishing journey here, but I will not publish through a publishing company again because it was not a wonderful experience.
+My book was traditionally published in 2004 and it was a success in the Netherlands.

-These are the lessons I learned self published the Tarot Guide for Beginners.
+These are the lessons I learned when I self-published the Tarot Guide for Beginners.

 1. I have fought myself for too long

-I am not sure if I can call it ambition or that I’ve hit a creative and inspired vein, but the moment I decided to publish the Tarot Guide for Beginners, new ideas for books popped into my mind, and my mood and energy lifted.
-It made me super creative and ideas started to flow.
+I am not sure if I can call it ambition or that I’ve hit a creative and inspired vein, but the moment I decided to publish the Tarot Guide for Beginners, new ideas for books, courses, and other products popped into my mind, and my mood and energy lifted.
+It made me super-creative, and ideas started to flow.

 It was like turning my boat to go downstream, as Abraham-Hicks says – things started to flow.
 Looking back on the last couple of years, I feel I’ve been fighting myself for too long while I knew I desired to write.
 But I didn’t allow myself to go there.
 It was exhausting to resist the desire.